shang8024/kickstarter-dapp/README.md

-## Contribution:
+## Contribution

-##### Locations of Magic variables during setup:
+##### Locations of unavoidable magic variables during setup:

 - ADMIN_ADDRESS
-  - location: kickstarter-dapp/Smart-Contracts/scripts/deploy.js
+  - location: `kickstarter-dapp/Smart-Contracts/scripts/deploy.js`
-  - This account is the input variable to set the FundManagement contract Admin
+  - This address is required when constructing the FundManagement contract.
-  - You can request the admin private key to test CreateSpending and ExecuteSpending functions.
-  - I suggest you read the links to the articles inside these two documents to learn about my deployment process.
+  - Since this account of this address will be the admin of the contract, it's hard for you to test the admin functions (CreateSpending and ExecuteSpending) using the [demo instance](## Demo Instance) without the private key.
+    - Please test/deploy your instance.
+    - The demo instance also contains some transaction history, including the execution of admin functions.
 - GOERLI_PRIVATE_KEY
-  - location: kickstarter-dapp/Smart-Contracts/hardhat.config.js
+  - location: `kickstarter-dapp/Smart-Contracts/hardhat.config.js`
-  - This account helped deploy the smart contract on the Goerli network, but for testing purposes, it's not Contract Admin.
-  - Feel free to use it!
+  - This address is required when deploying the smart contract on the Goerli network, but for testing purposes, it's not Contract Admin.
+Feel free to use it!

 ##### Known issue:

-- Should disable ERC20 transfer from method from FMDToken to prevent Stakeholders exchanging erc20 token.
+- Design choice: should disable ERC20 transfer from method from FMDToken to prevent Stakeholders from exchanging ERC20 tokens.